Why Quality Monitoring is Important for your Call Center

 Lower Call Times – Very closely tied to Lower Call Volumes, Lower Call Time reduces cost in all the same areas…if your agents are dealing with the customers effectively and efficiently, your call time will drop and save you money.

-First Call Resolution – Again, tied to lower call volumes, if your agents are solving the customer’s request the first time around, those customers won’t be calling back and costing you money!
+First Call Resolution – Again, tied to lower call volumes, if your agents are solving the customer’s request the first time around, that customer won’t be calling back and costing you money!

 Sales/Retention Effectiveness – The true measure of a company is its ability to sell its wares.
 In many contact centers, the effectiveness of their sales and retention agents has a significant impact on the financial status of the company.
 The more the agents sell, the more money the company makes!